rcompat/rcompat/packages/webview/README.md

 # webview

-Note: this package currently only works in Bun.
-Deno and Node bindings will be added at a later date.
+Note: this package currently only works in Bun and Deno.
+Node bindings will be added at a later date.

 ## install